List of FK Lovćen seasons: Appearances

 At 1937, regime of Kingdom of Yugoslavia prohibited work of FK Lovćen and FK Budućnost, because they were named as Workers' football clubs.
 That was the end of FK Lovćen participation in the official competitions until the end of World War II.

 Honours and achievements

-Montenegrin championship - Elimination tournament for Montenegrin football clubs; 'Zeta olympiad' - Cup tournament for Montenegrin football clubs; 'Sports olympiad' - tournament held on Cetinje, with participation of clubs from Montenegro, Albania and Austro-Hungaria.
+Montenegrin championship - Elimination tournament for Montenegrin football clubs; 'Zeta olympiad' - Cup tournament for Montenegrin football clubs; 'Sports olympiad' - tournament held on Cetinje, with participation of clubs from Montenegro, Albania and Austria-Hungary.

 Seasons 1946-

 Overall

 Most of their seasons, Lovćen spent in the second and third football level in SFR Yugoslavia and, after that, in FR Yugoslavia.
 In the 1940s and 1950s, Lovćen participated in the Yugoslav First League playoffs, but without promotion to the top-tier.
 After Montenegrin independence, the club made their first appearances in the First League (since the season 2007-08).